renpy/renpy/sphinx/source/screen_optimization.rst

 To compare positional arguments and properties, Ren'Py uses the notion of equality embodied by Python's == operator.
-We've extended this notion of equality to actions by deciding two actions should be equal when they are indistinguishable from each other—when it doesn't matter which action is invoked, or which action is queried to determine sensitivity or selectedness.
+We've extended this notion of equality to actions by deciding two actions should be equal when they are indistinguishable from each other â€“ when it doesn't matter which action is invoked, or which action is queried to determine sensitivity or selectedness.